tuplescompany/crumbjs/core/README.md

 <img src="https://raw.githubusercontent.com/tuplescompany/crumbjs/refs/heads/main/logo/crumbjs.png" alt="CrumbJS Logo" width="200"/>

-- ...Documentation page in progress
+- ...FULL documentation in progress

 CrumbJS is a lightweight API framework for [Bun](https://bun.com/) focused on backend development.
 It layers configuration, validation and documentation on top of Bun's built-in router while keeping a familiar Express-like developer experience.
 Validation is powered by [Zod](https://github.com/colinhacks/zod) and every route can be automatically documented through OpenAPI.

+Core system has only about 3,700 lines of code and just two dependencies (zod and openapi3-ts).

 ## Features